Jaraan Cornell: Professional career

-After going undrafted in the 2000 NBA Draft, Jaraan Cornell was picked up by the Gary Steelheads in the 2000 CBA Draft, along with former Purdue teammates Carson Cunningham and Chad Austin.
+After going undrafted in the 2000 NBA draft, Cornell was selected by the Gary Steelheads in the 2000 CBA Draft, along with former Purdue teammates Carson Cunningham and Chad Austin.
 He played under former Purdue assistant and first-year head coach Frank Kendrick in the franchise's first season.

-Coaching career
+Post-playing career

-He is now a mentor and program director at Heroes Camp in South Bend, Indiana.
+Cornell was the coach of the girls' basketball team at Clay High School during the 2013 and 2014 seasons.
+He was the program director at Heroes Camp in Mishawaka, Indiana.
+At the time of his death, Cornell had most recently worked at the Boys and Girls Club of the Northern Indiana Corridor.

+Death

+Cornell was found dead at his South Bend apartment, on June 6, 2025, at the age of 48.
+His death was determined to be from natural causes.